Philadelphia Society of St. Vincent de Paul emergency assistance programs.

 Programs are available across Philadelphia, including the greater Delaware Valley area as well.
 After an assessment has been done, the organization offers short-term assistance to provide relief to income-eligible clients in crisis.
 More details on what may be provided is below.
 Individuals and families of all backgrounds or religions can receive assistance from the organization, as St. Vincent de Paul of Philadelphia does not discriminate.

 Homelessness prevention is a primary focus of the agency, and this may include loans or some temporary financial aid for a rent payment.
 They also help coordinate shelters and transitional housing programs in the city.
-However St. Vincent de Paul aims to help clients achieve long-term self-sufficiency and become active participants in their community, as this is important to maintaining housing stability.
+However St. Vincent de Paul aims to help clients in Philadelphia achieve long-term self-sufficiency and become active participants in their community, as this is important to maintaining housing stability.
+There is also rent and housing assistance for the inner city of Philadelphia, and in fact the need from clients of St Vincent is often the greatest there.

 The agency urges any families or individuals in need to call to apply for assistance or to get referrals.
 As part of this process, workers from St. Vincent de Paul or members of a local church visit clients at their homes to assess the situation and determine what form of financial aid or basic support would be most helpful.
 The application process is extensive and thorough.